usriva2405/visual-relationship-detection-api/README.md

     source /usr/local/bin/virtualenvwrapper.sh

     workon
-    mkvirtualenv audit_logger
+    mkvirtualenv visual_relations
     ```
-    This setups up a new virtualenv called audit_logger. <br />
+    This setups up a new virtualenv called visual_relations. <br />

 3. Install the required libraries for this project